ihscy/writeups/picoCTF-2018/general/Dog or Frog/README.md

             print("score = {}\n".format(score))
 ```

-Note: The "autosave" feature is due to some a very big performance problem I will explain later.
+Note: The "autosave" feature is for a very big performance problem I will explain later.

 The next step was creating a function to "evolve" the random data slightly.
 This ended up being just a basic random function, adding or subtracting a little bit from each value on the genetic_data array.